ericholscher/sphinx-tutorial/step-1.rst

      install
      support

+Now would be a good time to introduce the ``toctree``.
+One of the main concepts in Sphinx is that it allows multiple pages to be combined into a cohesive hierarchy.
+The ``toctree`` directive is a fundamental part of this structure.

-This will then output a Table of Contents in the page where this occurs.
+The above example will output a Table of Contents in the page where it occurs.
-The ``maxdepth`` argument tells Sphinx include 2 levels of headers in it's output.
+The ``maxdepth`` argument tells Sphinx to include 2 levels of headers in it's output.
 It will output the 2 top-level headers of the pages listed.
 This also tells Sphinx that the other pages are sub-pages of the current page, creating a "tree" structure of the pages::